rotimiakinrinde/Attrition-Analysis/README.md

 |        **Logistic Regression**        |	             704              |           620            |          High          |         High          |
 |            **Random Forest**          |              925              |           1036           |          156           |         266           |

+## Key Insights

+### A.  Employee Attrition Patterns:

+**High Attrition Groups:**

+-  Employees with low job satisfaction and poor work-life balance are at a significantly higher risk of attrition.
+-  Individuals with lower monthly incomes are more likely to leave the company.

+**Demographic Insights:**

+-  Younger employees and those with shorter tenures at the company show a higher likelihood of attrition, indicating potential issues with onboarding and integration processes.

+**Organizational Factors:**

+-  Departments with limited growth opportunities and roles with high workloads contribute to attrition.
+-  Overtime workers show higher attrition, suggesting burnout as a critical factor.

+###  B.  Model-Driven Insights:

+-  Random Forest Classifier outperformed Logistic Regression with an accuracy of 87% on test data, highlighting its strength in identifying complex relationships within the data.
+-  The Confusion Matrix of Random Forest demonstrated fewer false positives and negatives, indicating reliable classification of attrition cases.
+-  The Feature Importance Analysis (from Random Forest) revealed that Job Satisfaction, Monthly Income, Work-Life Balance, and Age are among the top predictors of attrition.

+## Recommendations

+-  **Improve Job Satisfaction:** Launch regular surveys and feedback loops to identify pain points.

+-  **Enhance Work-Life Balance:** Introduce flexible work policies and monitor overtime practices.

+-  **Invest in Training:** Provide development opportunities, mentorship programs, and clear career paths.

+-  **Optimise Compensation:** Benchmark against industry standards and adjust salaries accordingly.

+-  **Targeted Retention Initiatives:** Develop tailored strategies for high-risk demographics and departments.

+-  **Evaluate Impact:** Regularly track attrition rates, employee satisfaction scores, and productivity metrics.

+## Conclusion

+The employee attrition analysis for GTS reveals critical insights into the drivers of turnover and offers a data-driven roadmap to enhance retention strategies.
+By prioritising job satisfaction, work-life balance, and targeted development programs, GTS can create a positive work environment, reduce attrition, and achieve long-term organisational success.